Battle of Jenin (2002): Prelude

+Days prior, a suicide bombing attack on a Passover celebration in Netanya resulted in at least 30 casualties and 140 wounded.
 Israel's Operation Defensive Shield began on March 29 with an incursion into Ramallah, followed by Tulkarem and Qalqilya on April 1, Bethlehem on April 2, and Jenin and Nablus on April 3.
 By this date, six Palestinian cities and their surrounding towns, villages, and refugee camps, had been occupied by the IDF.

 Limited Israeli forces had entered the camp along a single route twice in the previous month; they encountered heavy resistance and quickly withdrew.
-Unlike other camps, the organizations in Jenin had a joint commander: Hazem Ahmad Rayhan Qabha, known as "Abu Jandal," an officer in the Palestinian National and Islamic Forces who had fought in Lebanon, served in the Iraqi Army, and who had been involved in several encounters with the IDF.
+Unlike other camps, the organizations in Jenin had a joint commander: Yosef Ahmad Rayhan Qabha, known as "Abu Jandal," an officer in the Palestinian National and Islamic Forces who had fought in Lebanon, served in the Iraqi Army, and who had been involved in several encounters with the IDF.
 He set up a war room and divided the camp into fifteen sub-sectors, deploying about twenty armed men in each.
 During the battle, he began calling himself "The Martyr Abu Jandal".